Frequently Asked Questions

 Additional challenges may be included to further assess your capabilities.

-You must also submit detailed documentation of your exploit development process, including step-by-step explanations and the corresponding code, for evaluation.
+You must also submit detailed documentation (text, screenshots, etc) of your exploit development process, including step-by-step explanations and the corresponding code, for evaluation.

 3. Research 1 (Whitepaper)